 Probably the easiest way to maintain a good supply of fresh coriander is to plant seeds every few weeks from September right though until the end of autumn.
 Take a break over winter and begin sowing again in early spring.
 That way, if your coriander does go to seed, you’ll have more fresh plants on the way.

 Check the soil moisture regularly if growing in a pot, especially if growing in a terracotta pot – this dries out faster than other materials.
-Insert your index finger into the soil to your first knuckle – if it’s moist, don’t water, but if it’s moist, water well.
-If allowed to dry out, coriander will bolt.
+Insert your index finger into the soil to your first knuckle – if it’s moist, leave watering for a few days.
+If soil is not kept moderately moist at all times, coriander may bolt to seed resulting in a loss of productive leafy growth.